 Unsecured Line of Credit

 An unsecured line of credit, on the other hand, does not require any collateral.
-The lender offers the loan based purely on the borrower’s creditworthiness and ability to repay.
+The lender offers the loan based purely on the borrower’s creditworthiness and cash flow.

-While this eliminates the risk of losing an asset, unsecured lines of credit typically have higher interest rates and stricter qualification requirements to compensate for the lender’s increased risk.
+While this eliminates the risk of losing an asset, unsecured lines of credit typically have a more intensive eligibility process and higher interest rates to compensate for the lender’s increased risk.

 Key Differences Between Secured and Unsecured Line of Credit